A Sysselsmann (head of local governement) announcing the allocation of the shares (meat and blubber) after a pilot whale drive.

 The Management Committees may appoint working groups to investigate specific issues.
 Up to 2016 these have included an Ad Hoc Working Group on Enhancing Ecosystem-Based Management (EBM), a Working Group on By-Catch, and a Working Group on User Knowledge in Management.
 Topics considered under EBM and User Knowledge in Management were in 2007 transferred to Council and any associated Working Groups were requested to report directly to Council.
 By-Catch issues were also transferred to the Scientific Committee for consideration.

-Greenland holds the Chair of the MCSW and the Faroe Islands holds the Chair of the MCC, the Faroe Islands representative to be announced.
+Greenland holds the Chair of the MCSW and the Faroe Islands holds the Chair of the MCC.